 When a tooth needs a root canal it’s because the tooth pulp inside has become infected.
 If left untreated, tooth decay can permanently damage the tooth or even cause the tooth to die.
-If you are in pain and suspect you need a Grand Rapids dentist as soon as possible., we recommend you contact an experienced
+If you are in pain and suspect you need root canal therapy, we recommend you contact our experienced dentist as soon as possible.

-In this blog post, we will explain how your tooth might have become abscessed and the kind of restorative dentistry needed to .
+In this blog post, we will explain what can infect the dental pulp and the kind of restorative dentistry needed to.

 What is an abscessed tooth?